librespeed/speedtest-go/README.md

     bind_address="127.0.0.1"
     # backend listen port, default is 8989
     listen_port=8989
+    # proxy protocol port, use 0 to disable
+    proxyprotocol_port=0
     # Server location, use zeroes to fetch from API automatically
     server_lat=0
     server_lng=0